CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 ## CLRadeonExtender Assembler Pseudo-Operations

-The CLRX assembler accepts the almost pseudo-operations from GNU as.
+The CLRX assembler accepts the almost pseudo-operations from GNU assembler.
 This chapter lists and explains standard pseudo-operations.

 A CLRX assembler stores values greater than byte in the little-endian ordering.